dhrubadc/SIDM-GTF/README.md

 # SIDM Gravothermal Fluid Solver

 A one-dimensional Lagrangian fully-implicit coupled gravothermal fluid solver for self-interacting dark matter halos.
-The code and associated tests will be described in Dutta Chowdhury and Croton (in prep).
+The code and associated convergence tests will be described in Dutta Chowdhury and Croton (in prep).

+All quantities are in dimensionless units following standard gravothermal evolution work such as Balberg 2002, Nishikawa 2020, etc.

+However, contrary to standard work where the energy equation is first solved, holding the geometry fixed, and the system is then allowed to adiabatically re-adjust to hydrostatic equilibrium, we simultaneously solve the coupled energy conservation and hydrostatic equlibrium equations uisng a fully-implicit scheme.

 ## Key Features